RaulMarquezInclan/ExcelFromList/README.md

 ```
 ![Title, subtitles and image](https://i.imgur.com/vEJp6Yx.png)

-## With title, subtitles, image, two sheets and cell stylings
+## With title, subtitles, image from file (sheetOneStyle) and url (sheetTwoStyle), two sheets and cell stylings
 ```
   var wb = new ExcelWorkBook();
   var sheetOneStyle = new ExcelStyleConfig